 - Fox Kids used to have a popup with a little screen, a flashing yellow arrow, and picture of the Series Mascot for whichever show was coming up next (i.e. Tai, red ranger).
 It would show up during the third act and the tag.
 They used similar icons for their commercials.

 - Disney Channel Scandinavia used to have in years 2006-2007 a popup with an elevator landing from top to the bottom right corner of the screen, then it opened revealing a picture of the character from whichever show was coming up next (i.e. Tarzan, Kim Possible, Jake Long, Fillmore).
 It would show up two minutes before the show's episode ended.

-- On NBC's kids line, the NBC logo falls off and a child's hands glue the logo back on.
-This happens several times each kids show, leading to some Fridge Logic that maybe the kid should try a stronger adhesive.
+- On NBC Kids, the NBC logo falls off and a child's hands glue the logo back on.
+This happens several times each kids show, leading to some Fridge Logic that maybe the kid should try a stronger adhesive, like tape.

-- A rare Literature example is the German publisher Heyne, which included a soup advert in the middle of the text of Terry Pratchett's Pyramids.
+- A rare Literature example is the German publisher Heyne, which included a soup advert in the middle of the text of Terry Pratchett's Pyramids (see here for details).

 - Though technically not a pop-up, the "TV ratings" logos used on American TV appear to be getting bigger and bigger, with it now not uncommon for the icon to over as much as 1/5 or more of the screen, obscuring the scene noticeably.
 Fortunately, rumors at the time of their introduction that they'd be required on DVD releases as well turned out to be untruenote .

 - Inverted on the Today show.
 They will run their commercials in a popup for things coming up later on the show.

 - When TBS offered the 2009 remake of The Taking of Pelham One Two Three to watch On Demand - they had their Commercial Pop-Up saying "TBS Very Funny" all through a movie that includes blood spatters, seven on-screen deaths and terrified hostages.